 When I first purchased my Glowforge Pro, I initially questioned whether or not I’d use it enough to justify the investment, but I can now confidently say that I am using it FAR more than I even imagined that I would!
 It’s SO much fun and so easy to use that I’m constantly dreaming up new things to make (and new products to add to my shop!).

 Between the elevated levels of maker possibilities and the high income earning potential, I highly recommend buying one for yourself.
 It is most definitely worth it!

-I hope that I have answered some of the questions that you had about Glowforge and that you’re feeling more excited about the possibilities and potential that comes with buying a Glowforge.
+I hope that I have answered some of the questions that you had about Glowforge and that you’re feeling excited and inspired by the possibilities and potential that comes with buying a Glowforge.

 Don’t forget that you can use our Glowforge referral link to save: